rwarbelow/kwk-level-1-week-1-lectures/015_html_introduction.md

 </body>
 ```

 Don't worry at this point about memorizing which attributes do what, or which tags are most appropriate where.
 There are simply too many tags and attributes to memorize in one sitting.
-Your time is better spent using your Google-fu whenever you encounter an obstacle to displaying what you would in HTML.
+Your time is better spent using your Google-fu whenever you encounter an obstacle to displaying what you would like to in HTML.